Master Deed, Bylaws, and Amendments

 - 3rd Amendment – March 2009

-- After the property located south of sites 70 and 71 and north of Fenner Road (now known as “North Bear Lake Road”) had become a private road having no affiliation with the Fenner Glen condominium, there was little value to this common area.
+- With the property located south of sites 70 and 71 and north of Fenner Road (now known as “North Bear Lake Road”) being a private road having no affiliation with the Fenner Glen condominium, there was little value to this common area upon completion of the water main expansion.
 Hence, its elimination.

-- With the elimination of this common area, there was a concomitant expansion of Units 70 and 71 into the eliminated area.
+- With the elimination of the common area and the requirement of an easement for emergency ingress and egress notwithstanding, there was a concomitant expansion of Units 70 and 71 into the eliminated area.

 - 4th Amendment – June 2020